 As we were on a time schedule I let our waitress know as soon as she came to take our drink order what time we had to leave.
 This was the second time I have been to Seasons 52, and I have found their service from the moment you walk in the door to be friendly and attentive.

 Seasons 52 has an extensive menu, and parts of the menu change weekly.
 As we were seated at a long table I can only comment on several of the dishes served in my immediate vicinity.
-Perhaps others who were there that evening can chime in with their observations.

 Two in our party in my near vicinity started out their meal with a cup of soup.
 Each of them said that they enjoyed their respective choices – the Butternut Squash Soup (200 calories) and Porcini Mushroom Bisque soup (260 calories).

 The Lump Crab Wedge Salad (320 calories), an entrée salad, had a great presentation and the crab was said to be tasty – but the salad was largely lettuce.
 You may want to order additional dressing on the side if you order this dish.

 The Lobster Pappardelle (760 calories) looked great and received high marks.
 The portion appeared to me to be on the small side – but then that is how Seasons 52 keeps the calorie count on the low side.

 To finish off the meal Seasons 52 offers an assortment of dessert shooters ranging from 220-370 calories ($3).
 The waitress brings a platter of desserts in shot glasses to the table, describes each of them, and diners make their choice.
 I did not indulge that evening, but I have previously.
 Each dessert offers the diner several bites of rich and tasty goodness.